 The government's approach to combating the international cocaine trade has not been atypical, with a focus on seizures and security patrols.
 What does stand out is the country’s police force, which, while still corruptible, has emphasized community policing to a degree not yet seen in other Central American countries.
 This could help explain why Nicaragua appears to be the exception to the region’s crime wave, although the country still faces serious threats from criminal groups.

 Nicaragua is the largest country in Central America and one of the most sparsely populated.
 With about 500 kilometers of coastline, as well as several islands that serve as convenient stop-off points, the country presents many of the same geographical advantages to drug traffickers as the rest of Central America.
 A 2012 International Court of Justice ruling granted Nicaragua martime territories previously controlled by Colombia.
 These territories, which lie off the coast of the island of San Andres, lie along a major trafficking route.

 Mexico's Sinaloa Cartel is the largest and most powerful transnational criminal organization thought to have established a foothold in Nicaragua.
 There have been reports that the Zetas and Colombian groups like the Norte del Valle Cartel have used Nicaragua’s coastline as a refueling area, but there are few signs that they have established a permanent presence inside the country.
+More recently, Honduran criminal groups have crossed into Nicaragua, especially in the eastern Mosquito Coast region, fueling unprecented violence along the country’s Atlantic coast.
 Reports of homegrown armed groups have become increasingly common in recent years, but the nature of such groups is contentious.
 Some claim political status, and are run by former members of the Contras insurgency, but the government has dismissed all of the organizations as criminal groups linked to drug trafficking.